LabForComputationalVision/bias_free_denoising/README.md

 <p>

 This code was written in Python3 and PyTorch version 0.3.1.
 We will update the code after migrating it to a newer verion of PyTroch.

+All of the models included here in the models folder have been trained on Berkeley Segmentation Dataset 400.
+You can find this dataset in this repository, in the data folder.